ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The Domain Owner from the previous example is maintaining the same policy but now wishes to have a third party serve as a Report Consumer.
-Again, not all Mail Receivers will honor this request, but those that do may implement additional checks to validate that the third party wishes to receive the failure reports for this domain.
+Again, not all Mail Receivers will honor this request, but those that do **MUST** implement additional checks to validate that the third party authorizes reception of failure reports on behalf of this domain.

-The Domain Owner needs to alter its DMARC Policy Record from (#entire-domain-monitoring-mode-per-message-reports) as follows:
+The Domain Owner needs to alter its DMARC Policy Record from (#entire-domain-monitoring-mode-per-message-failure-reports) as follows:

-*  Per-message failure reports are sent via email to the address "auth-reports@thirdparty.example.net" ("ruf=mailto:auth-reports@thirdparty.example.net")
+*  Per-message failure reports are sent via email to the address "auth-reports@thirdparty.example.net" `("ruf=mailto:auth-reports@thirdparty.example.net")`

 The DMARC Policy Record might look like this when retrieved using a common command-line tool (the output shown would appear on a single